luau-project/lua-cryptorandom/README.md

 >
 > ```lua-cryptorandom``` is implemented in C, and also compiles as C++.

-> [!WARNING]
->
-> Are you using a personalized compilation of Lua?
-See the [known limitations](#known-limitations).

 ## Use cases

-Many security operations rely on the high-quality of randomization services to avoid reproducibility and remain resistant to reverse engineering:
+Many security operations rely on high-quality randomization services to avoid reproducibility and remain resistant to reverse engineering:

 * randomized password generation;
 * nonces (numbers used once) generation;